aryarocx2004/advanced-module-1/README.md

 #### claimRandomKey Function:

-For the caller, this function claims a random key.
+This function claims a random key, when it is called.

 To find the key type, it makes a call to getRandomKeyType.

-It sets the tokensReceived variable based on the kind of key. updates the caller's balance and the overall supply using the tokens that were received. logs the token transfer by emitting the Transfer event.
+It sets the tokensReceived variable based on the kind of key.

+Then it updates the caller's balance and the overall supply using the tokens that were received.

+It then logs the token transfer by emitting the Transfer event.

-Indicates the type of key and tokens received by emitting the KeyReceived event. transforms the key type into a keyTypeString string representation.
+It indicates the type of key and tokens received by emitting the KeyReceived event and ransforms the key type into a keyTypeString string representation.

-With the received tokens and the key type string, emits the KeyClaimed event. logs the key type's string value using the KeyClaimedWithStringValue event.
+With the received tokens and the key type string, emits the KeyClaimed event and logs the key type's string value using the KeyClaimedWithStringValue event.

 '''